Information for tenants

 - Using the NSW Government’s MyHousing app.
 You can download the MyHousing app to your smart phone from the Apple App Store on on Google Play.

-In QLD, please contact your nearest Department of Housing and Public Works Housing Service Centre for information on applying for admittance to the QLD Housing Register.
+In QLD, please contact your nearest Department of Communities, Housing and Digital Economy Housing Service Centre for information on applying for admittance to the QLD Housing Register.

 You will not generally be eligible for social housing if you own property.
 There are however a few, very specific exceptions to this rule.
 Details can be found here.

-Affordable housing products are an alternative for low-income workers experiencing housing stress in the private rental market at a rebated rent.
+Affordable housing is an alternative for low-income workers experiencing housing stress in the private rental market It is offered at a rebated rent.

 The transitional aspect of affordable housing encourages tenants to pursue real property ownership while paying reasonable rent in their present circumstances.
 Affordable housing represents approximately 11% of Home in Place’s total housing portfolio, funded by federal and state governments under various programs including the: